What Is the Dielectric Constant?

 There are certain factors that can affect the dielectric constant:

 • Frequency: The dielectric constant is typically frequency-dependent, with a higher value at lower frequencies and a lower value at higher frequencies.
-At lower frequencies the molecules have more time to align and polarize while at higher frequencies they do not have enough time to align.
+At lower frequencies, molecules have more time to align and polarize, while at higher frequencies they do not have enough time to align.

 • Temperature: The dielectric constant generally increases with temperature as the increased thermal motion of the molecules in the material leads to more polarization.

-• Density: The dielectric constant of a material is inversely proportional to the density of the material.
-As the density decreases the dielectric constant gets higher.
+• Density: In some materials, the dielectric constant of a material is inversely proportional to the density of the material — as the density decreases, the dielectric constant gets higher.
+However, this isn’t always the case since the relationship between dielectric constant and density can be complicated.

 • Pressure: The dielectric constant of a material is also affected by pressure.
 As the pressure increases, the dielectric constant decreases.